Table of Contents

-What are Soft Deletes in Laravel?
+What is Soft Delete in Laravel?

 How to Use Soft Deletes in Laravel?